 Viktor Zimmerman: We need a cultural and political center, where we can develop new, better ways of gay living that are more suited to our nature.
 Bringing gay people together in a creative and affirmative environment will release a tremendous energy.
 Thousands of gay artists, writers, sculptors, filmmakers, and songwriters will be brought together in one spot.
 There would be no more cultural oppression from the hetero; all the public spaces would be decorated with gay artwork.

 A gay city-state would also become a safe haven for millions of gay people.
 Many gay people on this planet live in dangerous circumstances; their physical security is threatened on a daily basis, their jobs are insecure, and their families threaten them or try to force-marry them.
 Due to strict immigration restrictions, these people simply cannot relocate to another country.
 A gay country would be a very good option for these gay folks.

-So the purpose of your organisation is to secure a safe space for gay people, where gay cultural norms apply?
+So the purpose of your organization is to secure a safe space for gay people, where gay cultural norms apply?

 Why focus on a gay homeland rather than improving LGBT rights in the nations that already exist?

 There's no contradiction between the existence of a gay state and the improvement of gay rights in various existing nations; we can have both.
-Gay people need to come together, socialise and exchange ideas.
-If there is to be genuine gay high culture, we will need more than just local gay bars, two to three gay bookstores and a gay pride march once a year.
-This is not a question of human rights; it's is an issue of a six-percent minority population being dispersed in an unaccommodating cultural environment.
+Gay people need to come together, socialize, and exchange ideas.
+If there is to be genuine gay high culture, we will need more than just local gay bars, two to three gay bookstores, and a gay pride march once a year.
+This is not a question of human rights; it's is an issue of a six percent-minority population being dispersed in an unaccommodating cultural environment.